thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 This is my first time writing a blog post in English, so please let me know If I wrote anything that's incorrect.

+---

+Update **3/16/2018**: If you're having troubles running the code in the example, you could try with [this repository](https://github.com/idkjs/binding-rr-demo#babel-for-jsx)

+---

 You can reach me via Twitter([@thangngoc89](https://twitter.com/thangngoc89)) or **@thangngoc89** on Discord channel.